zakirullin/cognitive-load/README.md

 Do not add layers of abstractions for the sake of an architecture.
 Add them whenever you need an extension point that is justified for practical reasons.

-**[Layers of abstraction aren't free of charge](https://blog.jooq.org/why-you-should-not-implement-layered-architecture), they are to be held in our limited working memory**.
+**[Layers of abstraction aren't free of charge](https://blog.jooq.org/why-you-should-not-implement-layered-architecture), they are to be held in our limited working memory.**

 <div align="center">
   <img src="/img/layers.png" alt="Layers" width="400">